egel/egel.github.io/_posts/2018-06-16-pushing-dockerfile-image-to-docker-registry-in-your-private-gitlab-instance.md

 > docker login docker.example-domain.com:4567
 > ```

 ### Creating a Dockerfile

 Create a desired `Dockerfile` image.
-I used simple Node8 with <code>yarn</code>.
+I used simple Node8 with `yarn`.

-> I used a custom name for the Dockerfile which is <code>Dockerfile.node_8</code> only to present how to also use it with a custom name.
-If you just use the default name <code>Dockerfile</code> then you don't have to specify a characteristic `--file` flag.
+> I used a custom name for the Dockerfile which is `Dockerfile.node_8` only to present how to also use it with a custom name.
+If you just use the default name `Dockerfile` then you don't have to specify a characteristic `--file` flag.

 ```dockerfile
 FROM node:8